gsbdarc/yens-onboarding-2025/docs/day1_getting_started.md

 Each **interactive** Yen node has its own [CPU cores and memory](https://rcpedia.stanford.edu/_getting_started/yen-servers/#overview-of-the-yen-computing-infrastructure).
 These resources are **shared** among all users logged into that node.
 If someone runs a resource-intensive job, it can affect the responsiveness for others
 - Limitations: <br>
 There are limits on how many [CPU cores and how much RAM](https://rcpedia.stanford.edu/_policies/user_limits/#interactive-compute-limits) you can use at once on an interactive Yen node.
 This is to ensure fair access for all users.

+# ✏️ Kitchen demo!

+I need some volunteers to help me cook a meal.

 # ✏️ Yen-Slurm Cluster